-Where to buy KT tape?
+Where can I buy KT tape?
 Walmart is the best spot.
-It costs $16 for about 16ft (about $1 per foot) and it’s very, very simple to apply.
+It costs $16 for about 16ft (about $1 per foot) and it’s very simple to apply.
 It’s very stretchy.
-You pop the tape, and then you stretch it.
-Then put it onto your injury.
+You pop the tape open, and then you stretch it.
+Then carefully cover your injury in the KT tape.

-They have lots of colors.
-In fact, lots of flashing colors for those of you who are into it.
+You have so many colors to choose from.
+In fact, lots of flashy colors for those of you who are into it.
 Especially, important for runners who want to be safe when running at night.

 The drawbacks to K-Tape in my experience is the cost.
 It’s expensive.
 And, it better work if I’m going to spend $16 to $17 on it.

 I was taped on the same day I went for a run which was Monday.
 After running with the KT tape, I got into the shower.
 By the time I got out the tape was already starting to peel away at the edges on my foot, which really annoyed me.